 You'll find plenty of affordable units in our review that score similarly or better than their pricey counterparts.

 Chris also has some advice on bagging a bargain: "Instead of buying this season's newest model, try to find last year's run-out stock instead.
 There won't usually be much difference between models from the same manufacturer, but old stock is often significantly discounted."

 CHOICE verdict: Myth busted!
 Price isn't always a good indicator of performance.
 Check our expert air conditioner reviews to find out which models score the highest.

 Myth 7: Fancy features are just sales gimmicks

 Gone are the days when an air conditioner remote control consisted of just an on/off switch and a temperature setting.
 If you're in the market for a modern day unit, you'll notice new features like Wi-Fi control and a human presence sensor as well as special modes like Eco (energy saving) and Sleep (noise reducing and temperature adjusting).

 Chris believes many of these new features are actually very useful: "None of them are 'must-haves', but they can be quite effective at improving comfort and convenience and decreasing running costs.

 "For example, the human sensor feature saves you money by letting the temperature vary from the desired set-point when it can sense there's nobody in the room.
 Wi-Fi apps can be useful for managing your energy usage and for turning on your unit remotely."

 CHOICE verdict: Myth busted!
-If you're likely to use them, special features can be a good value add.
+But if you're likely to use them, special features can be good value.